-There were no impairment losses related to goodwill or intangible assets during the first quarters of fiscal 2013 and fiscal 2012, respectively.
+There were no impairment losses related to goodwill or intangible assets during the first half of fiscal 2013 or the first half of fiscal 2012.

 In the future, if our market capitalization plus an estimated control premium is below our net book value for a period we consider to be other-than-temporary, we may be required to record an impairment of goodwill either as a result of our annual assessment performed in the fourth quarter of each year or in a future quarter if events or circumstances exist that would more likely than not reduce our fair value below our carrying amount.
 A non-cash goodwill impairment charge would have the effect of decreasing our earnings in such period.
 If we are required to take a substantial impairment charge, our operating results would be materially adversely affected in such period, though such a charge would have no impact on cash flows or working capital.